l7mp/stunner/doc/WHY.md

 client's packets to arrive from a negotiated IP source address and UDP source port.
 However, when the IP 5-tuple changes, for instance because there a NAT in the datapath, then WebRTC media connections break.
-Due to reasons which are mostly historical at this point, *UDP/RTP connections cannot survive not even a single NAT step*, let along the 2-3 rounds of NATs a packet regularly undergoes in the Kubernetes dataplane.
+Due to reasons which are mostly historical at this point, *UDP/RTP connections do not survive not even a single NAT step*, let along the 2-3 rounds of NATs a packet regularly undergoes in the Kubernetes dataplane.

 ## The state-of-the-art